pettert85/cgiserver/README.md

 # cgiserver

-**This is a docker container running an apache server configured for cgi, and was made for a school assignement.**
+**This is a CGI Script, running on an apache server configured for cgi scripts in DOCKER.
+It was made for a school assignement.**

 * Most of the work here was done in the CGI-file "cgi-bin/database.cgi".